roberthart56/projects/organ2021/README.md

 * Purchase new three-manual MIDI keyboard to insert into Rodgers console.
 * Re-integrate pedalboard, and add support for expression pedals.
 * Work on Audio, possible buying better sound card, amplifiers, speakers ........
 * A more expensive and perhaps favored alternative is to buy a console already designed for Hauptwerk and ready to roll.
 This might have integrated stop tabs and stuff.
+The DIY scheme outlined above will leave us with many options for growth, and great flexibility to choos organs and play with sound.
+A future organist might be overwhelmed by this, however.....Not Casey, of course.